 Dr. Rajit Manohar: Currently at Yale, Dr. Manohar’s expertise lies in asynchronous systems and their use in neuromorphic computing.
 He has been devising energy-efficient designs that mirror the brain’s own low-power computations.

-Prof. Joerg Conradt: Working at the Technical University of Munich, Conradt focuses on real-world applications of neuromorphic systems.
-His work on vision processing systems for and robots has gained significant attention.
+Prof. Joerg Conradt: Working at the Technical University of Munich, Conradt focuses on real-world of neuromorphic systems.
+His work on vision processing systems for drones and robots has gained significant attention.

 author avatar